Stings

 2. Remove from carrier tube

-4. Place the orange tip firmly against the outer thigh (through clothing if needed)
+4. Place the tip firmly against the outer thigh (through clothing if needed)

 5. Push until it clicks, then hold for 10 seconds